madhu-kt/iotfuse-workshop-2020/README.md

 ## Links

+- Access the ML server here: https://iotfuse-ml.ngrok.io/

+- Check out a live site here: https://iotfusedemo-app.imfast.io/

-A link to the Jupyter notebook server will be posted during the workshop.
+- A link to the notebook will be posted during the workshop.